Igalia/pflua/doc/pfmatch.md

 ```

 The result is an optimal dispatch.
 There are always things to improve,
-but I submit that the compile Lua above is better than what you would
+but it's likely that the compiled Lua above is better than what you
-write by hand.
-When we write filtering code by hand, we inevitably end
+would write by hand.
+When we write filtering code by hand, we
-up writing /interpreters/ for some kind of filtering language.
-Using
+inevitably end up writing _interpreters_ for some kind of filtering
-pflua and pfmatch expressions, we can instead /compile/ a filter suited
+language.
+Using pflua and pfmatch expressions, we can instead _compile_
-directly for the problem at hand -- and while we're at it, we can forget
+a filter suited directly for the problem at hand -- and while we're at
-about worrying about pesky offsets and bit-shifts.
+it, we can forget about worrying about pesky offsets and bit-shifts.

 ## Syntax